cloudfoundry/docs-cfcr/docs/installing/gcp/deploying-bosh-gcp.md

 1. Deploy the BOSH Director for Kubo.
 Enter the following command:
 	<p class="terminal">$ ./bin/deploy_bosh "${kubo_env_path}" ~/terraform.key.json</p>

-	The `deploy_bosh` script deploys a BOSH Director with all of the necessary components to install Kubo.
+	The `deploy_bosh` script uses the Kubo configuration and the GCP key generated previously to deploy a BOSH Director with all of the necessary components to install Kubo.

 	After the script completes, `KUBO_ENV` contains the following: